snakeleon/YouCompleteMe-x64/README.md

 #### The `FixIt` subcommand

-Where available, attempts to make changes to the buffer to correct the diagnostic closest to the cursor position.
+Where available, attempts to make changes to the buffer to correct diagnostics on the current line.
+Where multiple suggestions are available (such as when there are multiple ways to resolve a given warning, or where multiple diagnostics are reported for the current line), the options are presented and one can be selected.

 Completers which provide diagnostics may also provide trivial modifications to the source in order to correct the diagnostic.
 Examples include syntax errors